Crewe Heritage Centre

-Crewe Heritage Centre is a railway museum located in Crewe, England.
-Managed by the Crewe Heritage Trust, the museum is located between the railway station and the town centre; the site was the location of the 'Old Works' which was demolished in the early 1980s.
+Crewe Heritage Centre is a railway museum in Crewe, Cheshire, England.
+Managed by the Crewe Heritage Trust, the museum is located between the and the town centre; the site was the location of the original Locomotive Works, which was demolished in the early 1980s.

 History

-The centre was established in the old London, Midland and Scottish Railway yard, which was once part of Crewe Works, between the junction to Chester and the West Coast Main Line.
+The centre was established in the old London, Midland and Scottish Railway yard, which was once part of Crewe Works, between the junction to and the West Coast Main Line.
 It was officially opened by Queen Elizabeth II, accompanied by the Duke of Edinburgh, on 24 July 1987.
-It was renamed in 1992 as Crewe Railway Age by the owning registered charity but, after the management of the centre was taken over by a new group of volunteers, the museum returned to its original name of Crewe Heritage Centre in early 2008.
+It was renamed Crewe Railway Age in 1992 by the owning registered charity; however, after the management of the centre was taken over by a new group of volunteers, the museum returned to its original name in early 2008.

 Exhibits

-The centre has a series of exhibits, ranging from the only surviving APT-P train, a miniature railway, model railways, three open signal boxes (Crewe Station A, Crewe North Junction and Exeter West) and a varied collection of standard gauge steam, diesel and electric locomotives, as well as occasional visiting locomotives.
-The Main Exhibition Hall features many artefacts and exhibits associated with Crewe, from its locomotive and carriage construction to its famous junction railway station.
+The centre has a series of exhibits, ranging from the only surviving APT-P train, a miniature railway, model railways and three open signal boxes, with a varied collection of standard gauge steam, diesel and electric locomotives; occasional visiting locomotives are also on show.
+The main Exhibition Hall features many artefacts and exhibits associated with Crewe, from its locomotive and carriage construction to its famous junction railway station.